-They ruled from the 9th century to 1481, when Provence was integrated to the Kingdom of France.
+They ruled from the 9th century to 1481, when the region was integrated to the Kingdom of France.

 The Golden Age of Provence started in the 14th century with the crisis of the Roman Catholic Church.

-Indeed, the popes of French origin separated from Rome and settled in the city of Avignon.
+The popes of French origin indeed separated from Rome and settled in the city of Avignon.

 The years of chaos that followed the revolution were replaced by a period of reconstruction bound to the industrial boom of the mid 19th century.

 The region is nowadays part of Provence-Alpes-Côte d'Azur or PACA, one of the 13 administrative French regions and the third economically most important.

 Photos via Wikimedia Commons: Gallia Narbonensis by ExploreTheMed is licensed under CC BY-SA 3.0